philtipping31/PP2---GuessTheLyrics/README.md

 ![Questions](docs/question-no-next-btn.png)

-- The answer buttons all have the same hover affect as other buttons on the site, showing the user they can interact with them.
+- The answer buttons all have the same hover effect as other buttons on the site, showing the user they can interact with them.

 ![Answer Hover](docs/questions-hover.png)